 Of the future she says, ‘Writers don’t retire.
 They go on till they drop, which is what I intend to do.’

 By Ann Donald, Franschhoek Style, Autumn 2014:

 A throwaway suggestion during a casual conversation, that’s the spark that ignited South Africa’s premier literary festival.

 Author Christopher Hope, in a brief conversation with Jenny Hobbs after the 2006 Sunday Times Literary Awards, commented that South Africa needed an English-language literary festival.
 Maybe it was the residue of the kind of energy Johannesburg is known for, but Jenny Hobbs who had moved to Franschhoek from Joburg earlier that year, had scarcely arrived back home when she convinced the local tourism organisation and some volunteers to roll up their sleeves and join her in doing the spadework that created the Franschhoek Literary Festival.
-(Sheenagh Tyler manages all the logistical arrangements, freeing Jenny up to focus on the programme and authors.)
+(Sheenagh Tyler manages all the logistical arrangements, freeing Jenny up for nine years to focus on the programme and authors.)

 ‘Though he mainly lives in France, Christopher was the first Director.
 He had experience of literary festivals and advised us initially,’ says Jenny.
 ‘We learned as we went along that interesting writers who communicate well, good chairpersons, efficient organisation and a supportive community are crucial, and that our decision to concentrate on conversations and debates was the key to a lively festival.’